DNA Evidence Lawyers in Grand Rapids

 If you are facing sex crime charges, it is important that you understand the types of evidence which can be gathered and used against you.
 In the past, before technology advanced, DNA evidence was not reliable in making an arrest or conviction.
 Thanks to advances in medical technology, DNA evidence is now used in conjunction with witness testimony and other factors to secure a conviction.
 However, DNA can also be used to help you get out of criminal charges by proving your innocence.

-At Blanchard Law, our Greenville sex crime lawyers have years of experience
+At Blanchard Law, our Grand Rapids sex crime lawyers have years of experience

 working with DNA testing and evidence.